Sézary disease: Treatment

 Treatment typically includes some combination of photodynamic therapy, radiation therapy, chemotherapy, and biologic therapy.

-Treatments are often used in combination with phototherapy and chemotherapy, though pure chemotherapy is rarely used today.
-No single treatment type has revealed clear-cut benefits in comparison to others, treatment for all cases remains problematic.
+Treatments are often combined with phototherapy and chemotherapy, though pure chemotherapy is rarely used today.
+No single treatment type has revealed clear-cut benefits in comparison to others; treatment for all cases remains problematic.

 Radiation therapy

-A number of types of radiation therapy may be used including total skin electron therapy.
-While this therapy does not generally result in systemic toxic effects it can produce side effects involving the skin.
+A number of types of radiation therapy may be used, including total skin electron therapy.
+While this therapy does not generally result in systemic toxic effects, it can produce side effects involving the skin.
 It is only available at a few institutions.

 Chemotherapy

-Romidepsin, vorinostat and a few others are a second-line drug for cutaneous T-cell lymphoma.
+Romidepsin, vorinostat and a few others are second-line drugs for cutaneous T-cell lymphoma.
 Mogamulizumab has been approved in Japan and the United States.